Liuphillip/Liuphillip.github.io/README.md

 This is a remote control tank built with an arduino and tamiya tank track model set.
 The tank is connected wirelessly via bluetooth to a phone, and controlled using a custom app built in MIT app inventor.
-The code for the project can be found [here](https://github.com/Liuphillip/Arduino-Tank)

 Components Used: